openml/openml-python/doc/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to upload and share results of running a machine learning algorithm
-on a task, we need to create a :class:`~openml.OpenMLRun`.
+on a task, we need to create an :class:`~openml.OpenMLRun`.
 A run object can
 be created by running a :class:`~openml.OpenMLFlow` or a scikit-learn compatible
 model on a task.
 We will focus on the simpler example of running a
 scikit-learn model.